 Futons are the traditional style of bedding in Japan.
-They will typically be used and then folded away in a closet to clear up the room which can then be used for purposes other than a bedroom.
-Western futons differ from the traditional type and commonly take shape of sofa beds.
+They are typically used and then folded away in a closet to maximise space.
+Western-style futons often differ in certain aspects and commonly have a dual function as sofa beds.

 1. EMOOR Japanese Traditional Futon Mattress

-The futon mattress itself measures 100 by 210 cm.
-It will be delivered vacuum packed for your convenience, so you will need to leave it to expand and recover once you have it.
-Though it can be used on a frame or even as a topper on a mattress, this can be used on carpet or even on the floor if the sleeper does not mind the extra firmness.
-The manufacturers also recommend using this futon mattress with a Japanese tatami mat.
+The futon mattress itself measures 100 by 210 cm (only one size).
+It is delivered vacuum packed, so you will need to leave it to expand once opened.
+This futon mattress can be placed on a frame, be used as a mattress topper, be used on a tatami mat, carpet or even on the floor if the sleeper does not mind the extra firmness.
+The manufactures note that this mattress is non-washable and recommend the use of a cover.

 2. MAXYOYO Futon Mattress